KOLD: Korean Offensive Language Dataset: Annotation Task Design

+Level B categorizes the type of the target and highlights the supporting span of the target (target span).
+There are four possible categories. \begin{itemize} \item \textbf{Untargeted (UNT):} An offensive comment that does not contain a specific target. \item \textbf{Individual (IND):} An offensive comment that is targeted at a specific individual.
+This includes a famous person or a named/unnamed individual with specific reference in the text.
+Comments targeted at an individual are categorized as cyberbullying \citep{chen2012detecting}. \item \textbf{Group (GRP):} An offensive comment targeted at a group of people with shared protected characteristics, such as gender or religion.
+Offensive language in this category is generally considered as hate speech~\citep{zhang2019hate}. \item \textbf{Others (OTH):} An offensive comment whose target does not belong to the above two categories.
+Targeting an organization, a company, or an event. \end{itemize}

-\paragraph{Target span} is a span of words that appear in the comment that indicates the target of the hate speech.
-Target span is collected for all types of targeted offensive speech, regardless of the type of the target (individual, group, or others).
-If the term used to indicate the target itself is offensive, target span overlaps with offensive span (e.g., \textit{jjangkkae}, which corresponds to \textit{ching-chong} in English).
-Distinguishing simple identity terms from hate terms can help address models showing spurious correlation to identity terms reported in many previous works on hate speech \citep{kennedy-etal-2020-contextualizing,dixon2018measuring}.
+We define a target span as a span of characters in the comment that indicates the target of the offensive language.
+It is collected for all types of targeted offensive speech, regardless of the target type (IND, GRP, OTH).
+If the term used to indicate the target is offensive, target span can overlap with the offensive span (e.g., \textit{jjangkkae}, which corresponds to \textit{ching-chong} in English).